farirpgs/fari-games/_games/charge-rpg.md

 > - Momentum charges to boost your actions and help your teammates.
 > - 3 Condition aspects with 4 stress slot each to track a character's physical, insight or resolve condition.
 > - Talent Line to make the characters feel more powerful.
+> - Projects and Complications clocks to track session spanning efforts or dangers.

 # Fiction First | Mechanics